 The SAFETAP, based on a Road Safety Audit approach, is a Department Program designed to ensure that roadside safety considerations are incorporated in the Department's Preventive Maintenance single course overlay projects.
-Under SAFETAP, a team of agency experts conduct a project review of

-Preventive Maintenance Paving project sites for the purpose of deciding upon simple, low cost safety improvements to be implemented at the time of construction, or soon after construction.
-Over 8,000 safety recommendations have been made as a result of the SFY 12/13, SFY 13/14 and SFY 14/15 safety reviews and over 3,000 of the recommendations have been completed.
+Under SAFETAP, a team of agency experts conduct a project review of Preventive Maintenance Paving project sites for the purpose of deciding upon simple, low cost safety improvements to be implemented at the time of construction, or soon after construction.
+Over 9,800 safety recommendations have been made since SFY 12/13 and approximately 5,400 of the recommendations have been completed.